What is Quenching?

 Quenching is a technique for quickly cooling an evenly heated metal to minimize and regulate the impact of slow cooling on the structure and, therefore, the metallurgical characteristics of the metal.
 There are different types of quenching media, but this article will examine oil as a form of quenching media in the heat-treatment process.
+(We will not discuss the gas forge)

 Oil is a typical medium for quenching a blacksmithing workpiece.
 Many types of quenching oils are available for this purpose, but some are superior to others in specific situations.
 While the characteristics of these oils vary considerably, it is also reasonable to examine their price, accessibility, and suitability with the grade and kind of steel being quenched.